What is it?

 What do I need to do to get this program?

 The child or spouse of a member of the armed services of the US must have the following documents: Copy of Marriage Certificate and Copy of Report of Casualty.
 Take these documents to the participating institution and they will contact the Ohio Department of Higher Education.

 You must get a letter from Gina Pleasant at the Policemen and Firemen's Pension Board or a letter from the police chief or fire chief indicating that the parent or spouse was killed in the line of duty.
 Take the letter to the participating institution and they will contact the Ohio Department of Higher Education.
 You must be obtaining an associate or bachelor's degree.

 How long are the benefits good for?

-Eligibility is for ten semesters or 15 quarters (up to five years or until a bachelor's degree is obtained).
+Eligibility is for ten semesters or 15 quarters (up to five years or until a bachelor's degree is obtained, whichever comes first).
 This includes terms that you use benefits and are not enrolled full-time.